pylover/sqlalchemy-media/README.rst

   - Not using python's built-in mimetype module, due the bug: https://bugs.python.org/issue4963

 0.2.0 (2016-10-05)
-  - Added two tutorials in documentation
+  - Added two tutorials in documentation_.
   - Restricting Content-type: #28
   - MagicAnalyzer
   - Including all requirements*.txt in distribution: #49